-For 17 years, we have followed our collaborative roots – investing more than $14 million in nonprofits improving health in New Mexico and bringing people together to work toward health equity.
+For over 20 years, we have followed our collaborative roots – investing more than $14 million in nonprofits improving health in New Mexico and bringing people together to work toward health equity.

 CAHF’s assets go beyond the dollars with which it makes grants.
 The Foundation advocates for health policy and brings people and organizations together, acting as a catalyst for improving health, especially for the underserved.